zelin/App-Portfolio/README.md

 BlinkChat is for those that need to keep in touch with their friends and families with just easy clicks and securely.

 ### My Role ###
+Team Lead & Architect.
+I oversaw the development of iOS app and developed android version.
+The communication protocols include Socketio based server enhanced with firebase.

 ### Technologies ###
 Java | Firebase | Google APIs | Retrofit | Facebook SDK | Picasso | Rebus-Utils | JUnit | Socketio